magdyamr542/kafka-example/README.md

 #### Configure:

 - The names and ports of the containers can be configured throw the `.env` file to be accessed by all services easily.
+- **Note**:
+  - `PORT_CONTAINER` stands for the port exposed at the container level.
+This is the port used by other docker containers to reach the service in the docker network
+  - `PORT_HOST` stands for the port exposed at the host level.
+This is the port used by other services to reach the service in the host level.
+  - `KAFKA_ADVERTISED_HOST_NAME` is the ip of your host. make sure to change this based on your ip
 - Example:

 ```
-# PORT_CONTAINER => The port throw which other docker containers can reach the service inside of the current docker network
-# PORT_HOST => The exposed port throw which other services can reach the service from outside the current docker network

 PRODUCER_PORT_CONTAINER=1234
 PRODUCER_PORT_HOST=1234